Adrian D. Parker. Don’t ask what the “D” stands for.

 - “Adrian has an instinct for inspiring, championing and uncovering big ideas that challenge convention while building new value.
 He’s always encouraging teams to do the best work of their career but also to iterate, test and “try it.”
 I’m a visionary in my own mind who is allergic to rules, limits and status quo.
 Intuitively, I see problems as opportunities waiting to be solved.
 I’m an ENTP (Visionary & Debater) on the Myers-Briggs personality profile just like Celine Dion and Walt Disney.
 Take that.

 - “He’s a constant source of honest feedback, energetic motivation and spontaneous curiosity.
 He’ll give you the space to fail, succeed and grow but you have to deliver.”
 I enjoy watching others win at new things and some of my most treasured professional moments involve upsets and underdogs.
 I’m also constructively dissatisfied so yesterday’s high score is tomorrow’s entry fee.
 I’m a 7 (Adventurer & Enthusiast) on the Enneagram.

 What’s your favorite drink?

-If you had to pick 2 words that describe your values, what would they be?
+If you had to pick 3 words that describe your personal values, what would they be?

-Courage and Transformation.
+Courage, Compassion and Transformation are values I attempt to live now so that I leave behind a legacy worth emulating.
 The origin of the word courage is to “speak your heart” and I believe that’s a major part of why I’m here.
-Transformation is the process of changing, which is a requirement for growth.
+Compassion means to “suffer with” and often that means putting someone’s needs above my own.
+Transformation is the process of changing, which is a requirement for positive growth.

 I was privileged to be inducted into the Advertising Hall of Achievement in 2020, one of the most unforgettable moments of my career.
 My co-workers, family & friends helped create this video in celebration and I think it sums up what I strive to be every day.